 In the evening in the only munchery we can find: Bird’s Eye View.
 A place suddenly filled up with tour groups enjoying a birding day before having their Maya ruin day or the reef snorkeling event.
 Whatever, slightly strange to be in such a place among all these package tourists on their adventure trip.

 Whatever.
 The next morning we’re on the way to Belize City.
 We check with 1 of these Mennonite owned companies if they could do all necessary work for Prado.
-Especially the injectors need some attention and a professional test of the engine would probably be appropriate after 350 000 km around the world .
+Especially the injectors need some attention and a professional test of the engine would probably be appropriate after 350 000 km around the world.
 We go to Econodiesel.
 Quickly learning that their headquarter is in Spanish Lookout.
 A Mennonite settlement with some 2500 enlightened souls.
-Despite the well known fact that conservative guys refuse categorically anything of the modern world, some villages have become more liberal.
+Despite the well-known fact that these ultra-conservative guys refuse categorically anything of the modern world, some villages have become more liberal.
 They switched from horse carts to cars’n’planes – thus have become Belize’s main producers of agricultural products and the country’s best technicians.
-Hence, the place to drive to to get Prado in shape.
+Hence, the place to go to get Prado in shape.

 Just approaching the village everything changes completely.
 Immediately Belize fades and you have the impression to drive thru any countryside in the Midwest of the US.
 Cattle breeding everywhere, tidy wooden houses scattered in the landscape, …

 … the silhouettes of huge silos – and numerous hangars with garages and warehouses for spares.
 A dream for Prado that was so much neglected during the last 2 years thru the US zone of influence where they can’t repair any other car then the 1s built in the US.

 Quickly we find Econodiesel – their Spanish Lookout headquarter.